Gravity-defying workouts lift fitness routines

 Merrill, who trains fitness professionals in the class, agrees that safety is crucial.
 Clients are screened for pregnancy, high blood pressure and medication.

-"We just don't go very high off the ground, about one foot off the ground for most.
+"We just don't go very high off the ground, about one foot (30.48 centimeters) off the ground for most.
 And there's a protective mat underneath," said Merrill.

 She doesn't contend that the aerial silks workout is superior resistance training, but it might be more fun.